sungg888/learning-about-version-control/README.md

 auther: Ruocong Sun

-Solving merge conflicts is soooooo hard!
+Solving merge conflicts takes conscious effort, but I can do it!